11 Best Construction Scheduling Software Reviewed [2026 Edition]

 • Gantt Charts: Buildern’s Gantt charts are a powerful tool for visualizing schedules, making it easy to understand project progress.

 • Calendar Configuration: Buildern simplifies project planning, allowing builders to set working hours, define public holidays, and working and non-working days.
-Automatically defining Saturdays and Sundays as non-working days, this construction scheduling software makes precise calculations regarding each task and project duration.
+Construction scheduling software makes precise calculations regarding each task and project duration.

 • Smart Notification System: Keep your team updated in real time with smart notifications for all the changes happening to the schedule.
-You can keep the communication via a dedicated messaging platform integrated to your Buildern account or stick to emails, resting assured that all the conversations will be stored securely in your account.
+You can keep the communication via a dedicated messaging platform integrated to your Buildern account or stick to emails.

 • Reusable Templates: Create schedules with premade templates from other projects and convert the estimate line items into simple schedule blocks.